Piedras Blancas Elephant Seal Rookery

 Birthing and Breeding Season

-May - The molting season really begins this month.
+May - Molting season really begins.

 Background of Elephant Seals

-At the Piedras Blancas Elephant Seal Rookery, you must check out and view the elephant seals first and foremost.
+You must check out and view the elephant seals first and foremost.
 But there are also stuff you can do around the area.
 For example, there are a few hikes in the local area you can do, you can visit the William Randolph Hearst Memorial Beach, you can go to the friends of the elephant seal gift shop or you can visit the Hearst Castle Historical Monument in San Simeon.

 Piedras Blancas Light Station Natural Area